pham-van-huy/citizen/README.md

 # GophersLand's kingdom main library

-GophersLand main library built by citizens themselves regularly updated with new knowledge, GoLang cheatsheets, theory and all the necessary material in order to get proficient in Go.
+Go knowledge library built by citizens themselves regularly updated with new knowledge, GoLang cheatsheets, theory and all the necessary material in order to get proficient in Go.

 > Improve your Go skills, collaborate, contribute!